 Person injured after a slip and fall accident on a wet floor in a Missouri store

 A slip and fall accident can turn your life upside down in an instant.
-One moment you are going about your day, and the next you are on the ground with a broken wrist, a fractured hip, or a traumatic brain injury.
-The medical bills start piling up.
-You miss work.
-And the property owner’s insurance company calls to offer you a quick settlement that barely covers your emergency room visit.
+One moment you are going about your day, and the next you are on the ground with a serious injury.
+Suddenly, the medical bills are piling up, you’re missing work, and the pain is overwhelming.
+Then, the property owner’s insurance adjuster calls.
+They might sound friendly, but their goal is to offer a quick settlement that barely covers your initial costs.
+Before you say anything, you need to understand the full value of your claim, including all medical costs, lost wages, and your pain and suffering.

 Before you sign anything, you need to understand what compensation Missouri law actually allows you to recover.
 Schedule a free consultation with Chad G. Mann to find out what your slip and fall claim is truly worth.

-What Types of Compensation Are Available in Missouri Slip and Fall Cases?
+What Compensation Can You Get in a Missouri Slip and Fall?

 Missouri law allows injured victims to pursue two broad categories of compensation, known as damages: economic damages and non-economic damages.
 In cases involving extreme misconduct, punitive damages may also be available.
 Here is what each category covers.